SpaceCases/SpaceCases/README.md

 # SpaceCases

 SpaceCases is a Discord bot for trading, unboxing, and collecting virtual CS2 skins and items.
+Click [here](https://discord.com/oauth2/authorize?client_id=1310243158478815253&permissions=2048&integration_type=0&scope=bot+applications.commands) to invite it to your server.

 ## Prerequisites